Latin American leftists see red over Suarez ban

 Latin America has a long history of foreign intervention, ranging from Spanish colonization to U.S. support for dictatorships during the Cold War, so sensitivity to external meddling is high.

-The skepticism comes amid accusations of corruption in FIFA and frustration with Blatter, its president since 1998.
+The scepticism comes amid accusations of corruption in FIFA and frustration with Blatter, its president since 1998.

 Latin American media has generally been kinder towards Suarez than its European counterparts have, and commentators tend to feel the ban is unfair when compared with sanctions for other fouls.